Lavonia697/Workforce-Analytics-Dashboard/README.md

 -80.06% employee efficiency score indicates a strong, healthy and high-performing workforce.
 However, 24.6% of active employees were low performers, if not adressed might cause high performer burnout.

 -Out of 19 total safety incidents, 7 were of high severity, and 16/30 total working days were lost due to safety incidents.
 Equipment injury was the single largest operational bottleneck accounting for 37.5% of total lost workdays.

+-The second half of January saw drastic, erratic spikes in attendance, frequently breaching the 100%  threshold and peaking near 114%.
+While this indicates aggressive operational recovery efforts, sustained attendance above 100% points to heavy reliance on costly double shifts and emergency overtime and burnout to compensate for earlier deficits.

   ---